-- XII.4.1 As a minimum, and subject only to the eligibility provisions of the various benefit plans which are summarized below, members shall be provided with the following: - (a) EI Board/employee premiums as determined by the Federal government. - (b) CPP Board/employee premiums as determined by the Federal government. - (c) WSIB Board premiums as determined by the province. - (d) Semi-private Hospital Accommodation Board pays 100% of this coverage. - (e) Extended Health Care Single or family coverage, as appropriate.
+- XII.3.3 Members teaching reading courses outside the regular academic session shall be paid a stipend of \$322 for a full credit course and \$161 for a half credit course. - XII.4 Benefits - XII.4.1 As a minimum, and subject only to the eligibility provisions of the various benefit plans which are summarized below, members shall be provided with the following: - (a) EI Board/employee premiums as determined by the Federal government. - (b) CPP Board/employee premiums as determined by the Federal government. - (c) WSIB Board premiums as determined by the province. - (d) Semi-private Hospital Accommodation Board pays 100% of this coverage. - (e) Extended Health Care Single or family coverage, as appropriate.
 Board pays 100% of premium \$25 single/\$50 family annual deductible.
-Coverage includes, but is not limited to, the following:

-- (i) Prescription drugs; - (ii) Private nursing where ordered by attending physician; - (iii) Difference in cost between semi-private hospital accommodation and private accommodation; - (iv) Contact the Department of Human Resources regarding details of the further coverage which is provided, including ambulance, prosthetic appliances, speech therapy, etc. - (f) Additional Extended Health Benefits Board pays 100% of premiums: - (i) Vision care A two hundred dollar (\$200) optical benefit which shall be available once in any twelve (12) consecutive month time period in accordance with the terms and conditions of the Plan, effective July 1, 2000.
-A three hundred dollar (\$300) optical benefit which shall be available once in any twenty-four (24) consecutive month time period in accordance with the terms and conditions of the Plan, effective March 1, 2006; - (ii) Hearing aids to be reimbursed up to five hundred dollars (\$500) every four (4) years per family member; - (iii) Deluxe Health Plan While Outside Canada; - (iv) Paramedical Services Payment for services of practitioners licensed as Chiropractors, Osteopaths, Chiropodists, Podiatrists and Naturopaths, including a maximum of one (1) X-ray examination per Benefit Year ordered by each licensed practitioner.
+Coverage includes, but is not limited to, the following: - (i) Prescription drugs; - (ii) Private nursing where ordered by attending physician; - (iii) Difference in cost between semi-private hospital accommodation and private accommodation; - (iv) Contact the Department of Human Resources regarding details of the further coverage which is provided, including ambulance, prosthetic appliances, speech therapy, etc. - (f) Additional Extended Health Benefits Board pays 100% of premiums: - (i) Vision care A three hundred dollar (\$300) optical benefit which shall be available once in any twenty-four (24) consecutive month time period in accordance with the terms and conditions of the Plan; - (ii) Hearing aids to be reimbursed up to five hundred dollars (\$500) every four (4) years per family member; - (iii) Deluxe Health Plan While Outside Canada; - (iv) Paramedical Services Payment for services of practitioners licensed as Chiropractors, Osteopaths, Chiropodists, Podiatrists and Naturopaths, including a maximum of one (1) X-ray examination per Benefit Year ordered by each licensed practitioner.
 The maximum amount payable in any Benefit Year, over and above the treatment limitations of the provincial health plan and where not prohibited by law, is \$300 per person for treatments by each practitioner.
-Effective March 1, 2006, the plan provides \$50 every two (2) years towards the cost of an eye examination by an Optometrist; - (v) Massage Therapy up to two hundred dollars (\$200) per year per family member; - (vi) Dental Plan Single or family coverage, as appropriate, equivalent to Blue Cross #9 updated annually each July 1 based on previous year's ODA Schedule Board pays 100% of premium. - Orthodontic Treatment Single or family coverage, as appropriate; \$2,000 lifetime maximum per eligible family member; 50% co-insurance (i.e., carrier and staff member pay half each of eligible orthodontic fees), effective July 1, 2000; - (g) Group Life Insurance term insurance equal to 1.5 x annual salary (Board pays 100%) plus optional coverage 2x, 3x, or 4x annual salary, and additional optional survivor income benefits for spouse and/or children.
+The plan provides \$50 every two (2) years towards the cost of an eye examination by an Optometrist;

+- (v) Massage Therapy up to two hundred dollars (\$200) per year per family member; - (vi) Dental Plan Single or family coverage, as appropriate, equivalent to Blue Cross #9 - updated annually each July 1 based on previous year's ODA Schedule - Board pays 100% of premium.

+Orthodontic Treatment - Single or family coverage, as appropriate; \$2,000 lifetime maximum per eligible family member; 50% co-insurance (i.e., carrier and staff member pay half each of eligible orthodontic fees);

+(g) Group Life Insurance - term insurance equal to 1.5 x annual salary (Board pays 100%) - plus optional coverage 2x, 3x, 4x, 5x annual salary, and additional optional survivor income benefits for spouse and/or children.
 (Employee pays 100% of premium on options.)

-Effective July 1, 2006, at normal retirement date, an active employee's coverage is reduced by 50%, rounded to the next highest \$1,000, if not already a multiple of \$1,000, to a maximum of \$50,000.
+At normal retirement date, an active employee's coverage is reduced by 50%, rounded to the next highest \$1,000, if not already a multiple of \$1,000, to a maximum of \$50,000.
 At age 70, an active employee's coverage ends.